 The 3 Golden Rules and 5-Step Guide to Giving Effective Feedback

-Having conversations about unmet expectations is tough for many managers, no matter the industry.
-But in education, performance conversations are especially crucial.
-Research indicates the greatest impact on student achievement comes from the decisions made and the learning opportunities created by the classroom teacher.
+Performance conversations are rarely considered enjoyable, but for school administrators, these conversations are especially crucial.
+Research shows the single greatest school-based impact on student achievement stems from the decisions made and the learning opportunities created by the classroom teacher.
 Ignoring poor teaching performance means student achievement suffers.

 - Timely.
-Feedback should occur within 24 hours of a classroom observation.
-Providing timely feedback is essential for developing a relationship based on trust that will lead to instructional improvement.
+Feedback should occur within 24 hours of a classroom observation to discuss the evidence while it is still fresh.
+Providing timely feedback is essential for developing a relationship based on trust.
 Coaching conversations are best had face to face.

 - Ongoing.
 Utilize a feedback loop that follows this pattern: classroom observation, feedback, practice.
 After allowing a teacher the chance to learn new strategies and practice them, administrators should conduct another (unannounced) classroom observation.
 This feedback loop (observation-feedback-practice) repeats throughout the course of the school year to create an environment of ongoing coaching and support.

 The three golden rules lay the foundation for effective feedback.
-Next, NEE recommends administrators conduct feedback in five steps, which begin immediately after a classroom observation.
+Next, administrators conduct feedback in five steps, which begin immediately after a classroom observation.

 - Prepare.
 Immediately after a classroom observation, prepare for the feedback conversation with careful reflection of what was observed.
 Use specific language from the rubric to make notes about the observation and the score that a teacher was given.
 Although you have provided feedback for all indicators that are being evaluated, it is appropriate to narrow the focus of more detailed feedback on the specific instructional practice(s) targeted for improvement.
 The planned comments should focus on evidence rather than judgments.
 Get specific.
 For example, it would be better to say something like “11 of the 23 students appeared engaged” than to say “students appeared bored.”